jeff-hutting/odin-recipes/README.md

 # odin-recipes
 The Odin Project | HTML Foundations Project

-This project will demonstrate my understangin of basic HTML principles as outlined in The Odin Project HTML Foundations curriculum.
+This project will demonstrate my understanding of basic HTML principles as outlined in The Odin Project HTML Foundations curriculum.
 Concepts
 include:
     - Elements and Tags